Schedule Android

 Schedule module navigate to other modules directly or via the host application.

-.
+To do this, the host application must initialize Router.
 This singleton will ensure communication between the different modules or the app.
 Communication will not occur unless those are registered beforehand:

 Application